MathildeJ/Fantasy_Bakes/README.md

 As you can see above, we now have our own personalised landing page to greet our customers.
 You can see the changes [here](https://github.com/MathildeJ/Cake_shop_example/commit/5610cedd114a2e41d1db48426298043cc181df42).

+#### A discrete addition

+A close alternative to creating your own landing page is adding a small button to your webpage.
+When clicked, this button will start a session, and reveal the session ID to the user.
+This ID can be communicated to the agent, who can find the user in the queue, and ensure that they are joining the correct session.

 #### Session behaviour

 We have quickly and easily integrated Surfly in such a way that suits our needs, but there are other use cases that we still haven't covered.
 In particular, when a client places an order during a session, we do not want the agent to be able to see their payment details or to click the 'Order' button for them.